Like the holy scriptures of the shopping mall."

-Bathroom stalls tend to have all manner of interesting things written on the walls.
-Usually, it's phone numbers, or crude insinuations about characters (often the very character who's reading it).
-Occasionally you'll find poetry, pithy sayings (which, appropriately, can be filled with Vulgar
+For whatever reason, some people seem compelled to scrawl or carve all manner of interesting things onto the walls of public restrooms (whether they do this with the bathroom in their own home is anyone's guess).
+Usually, it's phone numbers or crude insinuations about characters (often the very character who's reading it).
+Occasionally you'll find poetry, pithy sayings (which, appropriately, can be filled with Vulgar and Toilet Humor), colorful drawings, or Arc Words.
+Often includes some variation on "For a good time call [phone number]."
+Hate speech and frowned-upon iconography are also possibilities if you're unlucky enough.

 - In the Full Metal Panic! manga, someone writes false rumors about Kaname on the boys' bathroom walls.
 Sousuke decides to immediately interrogate the first suspect.
 With a toilet.